Family: Boraginaceae, includes borage and forget-me-nots

 - Space plants 18” apart.

-- Snip or handpick leaves any time during the growing season.
+- Snip or handpick leaves any time during the growing season for external use.
+Internal use should be after the first cutting.

 - Leaves mildew fast so you want to use a dehydrator if drying leaves.
 Place on the lowest setting, keeping the leaves warm and dry.